yeuchi/RunYasso800/README.md

 - JVM: OpenJDK 64-Bit Server VM by JetBrains s.r.o
 - compileSdkVersion 28

-## Watch
+## Wrist Watch
 Look forward to implementation.
-Hope to implement watch <-> phone interface.
+Next to implement watch <-> phone interface.

 # References
 1. How to do Yasso 800s, by Christine Luff, VeryWellFit, August 04, 2019\